cozy/create-cozy-app/packages/cozy-scripts/docs/webpack-configs.md

     - `__DEVTOOLS__` to `false`
     - `__STACK_ASSETS__` to `true` if `target` different from `mobile`

-In this production mode, webpack will automatically use the `UglifyJs` plugin to optimize the build (with default options).
+In this production mode, webpack will automatically use the `Terser` plugin to optimize the build (with `parallel: true` to speedup the build).

 ## Targets